srschreiber/Textbook-Search/docs/eval_results.md

 # Evaluation Results
 The hybrid search was evaluated against a document from the Cranfield dataset using nDCG, using BM25 with Rocchio feedback as a baseline.
 The evaluation is not meant to be comprehensive, but is instead meant to highlight the key characteristics of this hybrid approach.
 You can find the Cranfield data under data/cranfield/cranfield.txt.
+For the FAISS index, bert-base-uncased was used as the embedding model.

 ## Evaluation Results over Single Cranfield Document
 | Metric          | BM25 + Rocchio | Hybrid Search |